 Treatment of anisometropic amblyopia in children

 PRK ablation of the anterior stroma takes place after removing the epithelium, which is approximately 40-50 µm in thickness.
 The Bowman layer is destroyed in the process of PRK with no known deleterious consequences.
 A residual stromal thickness of at least 250 µm after PRK is necessary to prevent future corneal ectasia.
 A residual stromal thickness of 400 µm or more is preferred.
 The epithelium can be removed via mechanical, laser, or chemical means.

-Contraindications include the following: collagen vascular, autoimmune, or immunodeficiency diseases; pregnancy or breastfeeding; keratoconus; medications, such as Accutane (isotretinoin) or Cordarone (amiodarone hydrochloride); and a history of keloid formation.
+Contraindications include collagen vascular, autoimmune, or immunodeficiency diseases; pregnancy or breastfeeding; keratoconus; medications, such as Accutane (isotretinoin) or Cordarone (amiodarone hydrochloride); and a history of keloid formation.
 A recent report on the outcome of PRK in African Americans, including those with a known history of dermatologic keloid formation, revealed that a history of keloid formation does not appear to have an adverse effect on the outcome.
 These results question whether known dermatologic keloid formation should be a contraindication to photorefractive keratectomy.